GeoMOER/geoAI/docs/units/_unit02/unit02-04_EX_visualize_geodata.md

 raster::plot(rgbI)
 ```

-For those interested in typing less and learning more about R package development and maintenance, the `uavRst` [package](https://github.com/gisma/uavRst) contains these and many more RGB indices in one simple function.
-The challenge is in getting the package to work -- good luck!
+For those interested in doing less typing and learning more about R package development and maintenance, the `uavRst` [package](https://github.com/gisma/uavRst) contains these three and many more RGB indices in one simple function.
+The challenge is in getting the package to work.
+If you're keen to challenge yourself -- good luck!

 ```r
 # alternatively, use uavRst